NationalSecurityAgency/SIMP/README.md

 # Where's the code?!

-For those out there that just want the goods, the actual code for the SIMP project is hosted under the [SIMP Github Organization](https://github.com/simp).
+For those out there that just want the goods, the actual code for the SIMP project is hosted under the [SIMP GitHub Organization](https://github.com/simp).

 ## Description